yclee126/BitAdrSwap/README.md

 Then it swaps bits by bitshift operation if the original bit is 1.

 ## Misc
-Compiled with Visual Studio 15
+Made with Visual Studio 15